-SECTION 1.
-The Whereas clauses above are ratified and confirmed as true and correct.

-SECTION 2.
-The City Council finds as follows:

-A. City Council has received and considered the report of the Planning Commission recommending approval of Rezone Petition No. 18-09RZ.

-B. City Council held a public hearing on the Petition and has considered the information received at said public hearing.
+- SECTION 1.
+The Whereas clauses above are ratified and confirmed as true and correct. - SECTION 2.
+The City Council hereby makes the following findings of fact: - A. The Council has received and considered the report of the Planning Commission recommending approval of the Petition. - B. The Council held, after due public notice, a public hearing on the Petition and considered the evidence and testimony received at said public hearing.